grafana/loki/docs/sources/installation/helm.md

 ## Run Promtail with syslog support

-In order to receive and process syslog message into Promtail, the following changes will be necessary:
+In order to receive and process syslog messages in Promtail, the following changes will be necessary:

 * Review the [Promtail syslog-receiver configuration documentation](/docs/clients/promtail/scraping.md#syslog-receiver)

-* Configure the Promtail helm chart with the syslog configuration added to the `extraScrapeConfigs` section and associated service definition to listen for syslog messages.
+* Configure the Promtail Helm chart with the syslog configuration added to the `extraScrapeConfigs` section and associated service definition to listen for syslog messages.
 For example:

 ```yaml
 extraScrapeConfigs: